jafudi/flexpair-hugo-site/README.md

-This project has been pre-configured to work with [Forestry](https://forestry.io) a git-based CMS, [import your repository in Forestry](https://app.forestry.io/quick-start?repo=gethugothemes/andromeda-light&engine=hugo&version=0.87.0) and you will be able to edit and preview your site ✨.
+This project has been pre-configured to work with [Forestry](https://forestry.io) a git-based CMS, [import your repository in Forestry](https://app.forestry.io/quick-start?repo=gethugothemes/andromeda-light&engine=hugo&version=0.87.0) and you will be able to edit and preview your site.

 Any changes you make in Forestry will be committed back to the repo and deployed if you use [Netlify](#netlify).